Adolis García Player Props: Rangers vs. Cardinals

-The Texas Rangers, including Adolis Garcia (.326 slugging percentage in past 10 games, including no homers), battle starter Adam Wainwright and the St. Louis Cardinals at Globe Life Field, Monday at 8:05 PM ET.
+Adolis Garcia -- with a slugging percentage of .333 in his past 10 games, including zero homers) -- will be in action for the Texas Rangers against the St. Louis Cardinals, with Matthew Liberatore on the mound, on June 6 at 8:05 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Mariners.

 Adolis García Game Info & Props vs. the Cardinals